-If you’re a resident of the United States who regularly travels outside of your home country, a fan of American television who lives outside the U.S. or a U.S. expat, you may have found you have some issues accessing your favorite television shows online.
+If you’re a resident of the United States who regularly travels outside of your home country, a fan of American television who lives outside the U.S. or a U.S. expat, you may have run into issues with being able to view your favorite television shows online.

-Many U.S.-based television networks and content creators restrict the viewing of their television shows to inside the borders of the United States.
-This makes it difficult for U.S. TV fans to keep up with the antics of their favorite on-screen characters.
+Many U.S. television networks and streaming services restrict the viewing of their shows and movies to viewers located inside American borders.
+This makes it tough for fans of U.S. situation comedies to follow the antics of that wacky next-door neighbor.

 About U.S. Television